adtzlr/felupe/README.md

 ## [Unreleased]

+### Added
+- Add `SolidBody.evaluate.kirchhoff_stress()` method.
+Contrary to the Cauchy stress method, this gives correct results in incompressible plane stress.

 ### Fixed
-- Fix `tovoigt()` helper for data with more or less than two trailing axes.
+- Fix `tovoigt()` helper for data with more or less than two trailing axes and 2D tensors.

 ## [3.1.0] - 2022-05-02